 A multitude of Adult and Youth Programs are available.
 Please check our Hours & Events page to see what’s coming up!

 Award Winning Children’s Books

-Computers running Windows 7 with Internet access and Microsoft Office Professional 2010 are available.
+Computers with Internet access running Windows 7 with Microsoft Office Professional 2010, Movie Maker, & Picasa are available.
 Time-restricted and content-filtered PCs are available for public use.
 Members have access to PCs and a scanner in the Lab that are not time-restricted and unfiltered.
 Use of Lab PCs is restricted to members ages 18 and above.
 Members ages 15-17 may use the Lab PCs if accompanied by a parent/legal guardian or have a cyberlicense on file.

 Free wireless Internet access (WiFi 802.11 a/b/g/n/ac) is available for public use.

 Computer printers and copiers, black & white only, are available at a cost of 20¢/page.
 The library also has HP ePrint & Apple Airprint for tablets & smart phones.

 For computer training, please contact the library’s IT Coordinator.

 Sending faxes is free but must be to a local or toll-free number.
-Receiving faxes cost 10¢/page.
+Receiving faxes cost 20¢/page.

 A Microfiche/Microfilm reader/printer is available for public use.
 Copies of the Papillion Times newspaper from December 10th, 1874 through March 27th, 2003 are available for viewing.